 It didn’t matter that I was the first person recommended by colleagues in prominent business groups for PR.
 It didn’t matter that every time an influential entrepreneur interviewed me, it would be one of their most-watched episodes.
 It didn’t matter that my clients loved me and were getting press and published.
 It didn’t matter that when I was looking to hire a business coach, all five of them told me my prices were too low and when I raised them, clients didn’t bat an eye.
 It didn’t matter that I could charge $300 an hour or $1300 for my course and people were excited to pay.
 Because I spent any slow or down time I had trying to figure out why I wasn’t doing “better.”

-I was now too nervous to walk my dog certain places, like to everyone’s favorite coffee shop or drug store, where dealers were selling drugs or transients were defeating and leaving hypodermic needles on the sidewalk or in shopping carts.
+I was now too nervous to walk my dog certain places, like to everyone’s favorite coffee shop or drug store, where dealers were selling drugs or transients were defecating and leaving hypodermic needles on the sidewalk or in shopping carts.
 Cars were being broken into every week, if not every day.
 Addicts and the mentally ill were exposing themselves to kids on their way to school.

 So one afternoon, I started a Facebook group, quickly coming up with the name Land Park Society, with the idea that I would bring awareness to our issues and put pressure on the city and county officials who were ignoring us.

 Three days after creating the group, I was contacted by our large, city paper.
 Five days, by two locals news stations.
 Seven days, two more local stations.
 21 days, I had 600 members.
 In less than a month, I was meeting with the police captain who agreed to put a team together to go after the drug suppliers and dealers (Sacramento lost our narcotics team ten years ago).
-30 days, I was on a national radio show.
+Thirty days, I was on a national radio show.

 My life turned upside down overnight.
 I had zero free time, I barely saw my friends and family.
 My email and Facebook messages were in the hundreds.
 I was on the radar of our politicians.
 And fringe activists who had no understanding of what I was trying to accomplish, were harassing me and my group members publicly and privately.